 In some cases, diverticulitis can cause serious complications, such as peritonitis (an infection that has spread to the lining of your abdomen and requires immediate medical attention) and rectal bleeding, according to Harvard Health .
 So, be sure to see your doctor right away if you experience any symptoms of diverticulitis.

 One of the best ways to minimize flare-ups is to dial in your nutrition.
 Research published in the journal Gastroenterology shows that diverticulitis is especially common in people who eat Western diets.
-These diets are typically low in fiber and high in red meats and processed foods.
+These diets typically lack high fiber foods and are high in red meats and processed foods.

 Red meat, for example, may cause long-term inflammation in your body, which may play a role in diverticulitis, according to researchers .
 Meanwhile, not getting enough fiber can increase the pressure on your colon as stool passes through, increasing your risk of creating more sacs, and of developing diverticulitis.